 Brown bears typically denned at high elevations away from the impoundment zone.
-Availability of physically acceptable denning sites was not thought to be a limiting factor in this However, there was a tendency for individual bears to den in the same general area in successive years.
-Displacement of these individuals to denning areas of uncertain acceptability could result in additional mortalities Such displacement is most likely to result from stress. disturbance occurring on the access road between the Denali Highway and the Watana Dam site.
-This portion of the access road runs through good brown bear denning habitat. displacement could result from equipment working in winter in those borrow areas that are located away from the river near good denning habitat.
+Availability of physically acceptable denning sites was not thought to be a limiting factor in this area.
+However, there was a tendency for individual bears to den in the same general area in successive years.
+Displacement of these individuals to denning areas of uncertain acceptability could result in additional mortalities or Such displacement is most likely to result from stress. disturbance occurring on the access road between the Denali This portion of the access Highway and the Watana Dam site. road runs through good brown bear denning habitat.
+Further displacement could result from equipment working in winter in those borrow areas that are located away from the river near good denning habitat.